-FNSB encourages residents to plug in their vehicles at temperatures up to 20°F above zero.
+FNSB encourages residents to plug in their vehicles at temperatures up to $20\,^{\circ}\text{F}$ above zero.
 Engine block heaters are considered an essential component of winter driving in Fairbanks.
-It is estimated that a significant number of vehicles will not start at temperatures of 20°F below zero.
-Since -20°F or colder temperatures are a frequent occurrence in winter, it was assumed that be encouraging motor vehicle operators to plug in at warmer temperatures, carbon monoxide and PM2.5 emissions would be reduced without creating an onerous burden on residents, as they already have engine block heaters.
+It is estimated that a significant number of vehicles will not start at temperatures of $20\,^{\circ}\text{F}$ below zero.
+Since - $20\,^{\circ}\text{F}$ or colder temperatures are a frequent occurrence in winter, it was assumed that by encouraging motor vehicle operators to plug in at warmer temperatures, carbon monoxide and PM{2.5} emissions would be reduced without creating an onerous burden on residents, as they already have engine block heaters.
 Based on its historical success in implementing the plug-in program, the Borough continues public awareness as part of the "plug it in" campaign.
 FNSB will continue the "plug it in" campaign as funding allows.
 FNSB also conducts public outreach and education to encourage the use of mass transit, and will continue to do so as funding allows.

-In coordination with DEC, FNSB continues to maintain and operate a PM2.5 forecasting model.
-FNSB relies on forecasted PM2.5 levels to disseminate information regarding public health issues.
-During the winter months (October - March) daily forecasts are published on FNSB's Air Quality website describing the air quality for the next three days along with any adverse health effects.
+In coordination with DEC, FNSB continues to maintain and operate a PM{2.5} forecasting model.
+FNSB relies on forecasted PM{2.5} levels to disseminate information regarding public health issues.
+During the winter months (October - March) daily forecasts are published on FNSB's Air

+Quality website describing the air quality for the next three days along with any adverse health effects, while DEC issues air episodes or alerts as needed.
 During the summer months, periodic air quality advisories are issued for forest fires as required.
-FNSB will continue to issue summer and winter air quality advisories as funding allows.
+DEC will continue to issue summer and winter air quality advisories/alerts and episodes.

-FNSB operates a neighborhood monitoring program with the primary purpose of providing select elementary schools with local real time $PM{2.5}$ data for decision making, and to display the data for public access.
+FNSB operates a neighborhood monitoring program with the primary purpose of providing select elementary schools with local real time PM{2.5} data for decision making, and to display the data for public access.
 Eleven low cost pDR monitors have been placed throughout the community, and real-time data is displayed on DEC's and FNSB's website.
 The monitoring plan is provided in Appendix III.D.7.05.
 FNSB will continue to operate the neighborhood monitoring program as funding allows.